appsquickly/typhoon/README.md

 ___'The Typhoon Framework'.___.
 Or Michael.

-First of all, based on the above definition - you can do dependency injection without a framework/library/container to help you, if you want to. ___But___, I think it helps a lot to have one.
+First of all, based on the above definition - you can do dependency injection without a framework/library/container to help you. . .
+If you wanted to. ___But___, I think it helps a lot to have one.
 (The points below explain why).

-In the last three years there have been around 15 Dependency Injection frameworks for Objective-C. Many following in the footsteps of Google Guice.
-The authors have done a great job (Objection is especially good), however I wanted an approach that allows the following:
+So, on the container/library front, there's been quite a lot of action over the last three years.
+There's now around 15 Dependency Injection frameworks for Objective-C. Many follow in the footsteps of Google Guice, and the authors have done a great job (Objection is especially good), however I wanted an approach that allows the following:

 ## Design Goals / Features